martin-ger/esp_wifi_repeater/README.md

 - set status_led _GPIOno_: selects a GPIO pin for the status LED (default 2, >16 disabled)
 - set [upstream_kbps|downstream_kbps] _bitrate_: sets a maximum upstream/downstream bitrate (0 = no limit)
 - set vmin _voltage_: sets the minimum battery voltage in mV.
 If Vdd drops below, the ESP goes into deep sleep.
 If 0, nothing happens
-- set vmin_sleep _time_: sets the time interval in seconds the ESP sleeps on low voltage
+- set vmin_sleep _secs_: sets the time interval in seconds the ESP sleeps on low voltage
 - set config_port _portno_: sets the port number of the console login (default is 7777, 0 disables remote console config)
 - set web_port _portno_: sets the port number of the web config server (default is 80, 0 disables web config)
 - set config_access _mode_: controls the networks that allow config access for console and web (0: no access, 1: only internal, 2: only external, 3: both (default))